Commensurating actions of birational groups and groups of pseudo-automorphisms: Introduction

 is finite for every element $\gamma$ of $\Gamma$.
 One says that $\Gamma$ {\bf{transfixes}} $A$ if there is a subset $B$ of $S$ such that $A\triangle B$ is finite and $B$ is $\Gamma$-invariant: $\gamma(B)=B,$ for every $\gamma$ in $\Gamma$.

 A group $\Gamma$ has {\bf{Property {\FW}}} if, given any action of $\Gamma$ on any set $S$, all commensurated subsets of $S$ are automatically transfixed.
-For instance, $\SL_2(\Z[\sqrt{5}])$ and $\SL_3(\Z)$ have Property {\FW}, but non-trivial free groups do not share this property.
+For instance, the cyclic group $(\Z,+)$ acts on itself by translation, this action commensurates $\Z_+$ but does not transfix it, hence $\Z$ does not have Property~{\FW}; more generally, Property~{\FW} is not satisfied by non-trivial free groups.
+To get examples, recall that a countable group $\Gamma$ has Kazhdan {\bf{Property (T)}} if every affine isometric action of $\Gamma$ on a Hilbert space fixes a point: Property (T) implies~{\FW}, so that all lattices in higher rank simple Lie groups have Property~{\FW}, for instance $\SL_m(\Z)$ when $m\geq 3$ (see \cite{Cornulier:Survey-FW} and Section~\ref{par:(FW)-(T)}).
+The group $\SL_2(\Z[\sqrt{5}])$ also has Property~{\FW} without satisfying Property~(T) (see \cite{Cornulier:Survey-FW}).

 Property {\FW} is discussed in Section~\ref{par:FW}.

-Let us mention that among various characterizations of Property {\FW} (see \cite{Cornulier:Survey-FW}), one is: every combinatorial action of $\Gamma$ on a {\sc{cat}}(0) cube complex fixes some cube.
-Another, for $\Gamma$ finitely generated, is that all its infinite Schreier graphs are one-ended.
+Let us mention that among its various characterizations, one is: every combinatorial action of $\Gamma$ on a {\sc{cat}}(0) cube complex fixes some cube.
+Another, for $\Gamma$ finitely generated, is that all its infinite connected Schreier graphs are one-ended (see \cite{Cornulier:Survey-FW}).